-- 1. In Wave Analytics, click the gear icon () and then select Data Monitor to open the data monitor. - The Jobs View of the data monitor appears by default. - 2.
-Select Dataflow View. - 3.
-Click the actions list (1) for the dataflow and then select Download to download the existing dataflow definition file.
+1. In Wave Analytics, click the gear icon (🔯) and then select Data Monitor to open the data monitor.

+3. Click the actions list (1) for the dataflow and then select Download to download the existing dataflow definition file.

-Available for an extra cost in: Enterprise, Performance, and Unlimited Editions
+Available for an extra cost in Enterprise, Performance, and Unlimited Editions.
+Also available in Developer Edition.